Oleksandr Vilkul: Political views

 In 2019, Vilkul believed that Ukraine was best served by a military non-aligned stance.
 Following the full-scale Russian invasion of Ukraine Vilkul changed his view and started to support Ukrainian membership of NATO.
 Even when he supported a non-aligned stance for Ukraine, Vilkul claimed that he thought that "Russia is a very dangerous neighbour because the essence of Russia is an empire.
 And an empire always lives through expansion and absorption."
 In an interview with Ukrainska Pravda on 13 April 2023, Vilkul stated that he believed that the end of the Russo-Ukrainian War "can only be brought closer by the number of coffins that will go from here to Russia."

 Personal life

 Family

 Vilkul is married to Olena Anatoliivna Vilkul (born 1978).
 They have one daughter, named Mariya (born 2008).

 Vilkul's father, Yuriy Vilkul, was mayor of Kryvyi Rih from 2010 until 2020.
 In the 2010 mayoral election, Yury ran as a candidate for Mayor from Party of Regions and in the 2015 mayoral election for Opposition Bloc.
 In the 2020 Ukrainian local elections, Yury was elected a member of the Kryvyi Rih city council for Vilkul Bloc – Ukrainian Perspective; he had also gained most votes in the city election for Mayor but withdrew from the second round of the mayoral election due to health reasons.
-After the death of his successor as mayor Konstantyn Pavlov on 15 August 2021, Yury was elected as city council secretary and thus acting mayor, as mayoral powers are temporarily exercised by the city council secretary.
+After the death of his successor as mayor Konstyantyn Pavlov on 15 August 2021, Yury was elected as city council secretary and thus acting mayor, as mayoral powers are temporarily exercised by the city council secretary.